 Dear Amped blog followers welcome to this week’s tip!
 Today we’re getting to know a very useful, but often underestimated, filter in Amped FIVE: the Perspective Aligner.
 It can be a game changer when you have to integrate or compare two pictures that are captured from different perspectives, and thus impossible to align with simple scale/rotation transformations.
-We’ll see how it works with a practical, cool example… keep reading!
+We’ll see how it works with a practical, cool example.
+Keep reading!

-When a camera takes a picture of a scene, we know we’re going to have a limited representation of reality: pixel resolution limits the amount of detail, bit depth limits the dynamic range, etc. But we shouldn’t forget the first big loss: we lose a dimension!
+When a camera takes a picture of a scene, we know we’re going to have a limited representation of reality.
+Pixel resolution limits the amount of detail, bit depth limits the dynamic range, etc. But we shouldn’t forget the first big loss: we lose a dimension!
 We’re representing the 3D world on a planar (2D) space.
 If we’re still able to understand what was closer or farther from the camera, that is thanks to perspective.

 Sometimes, we’re given two (or more) pictures that need to be compared.
 If they were captured from the same camera in the same position, it would be easier.
 Therefore, by the Murphy Law, this rarely happens (unless we’re dealing with a CCTV camera, that is normally wall-mounted and fixed).
-Quite often, instead, we have to deal with images captured by different cameras from different points of view, which leaves us with something pretty hard to compare.
+Quite often, instead, we have to deal with images captured by different cameras from different points of view.
+It leaves us with something pretty hard to compare.

-Let’s use a practical example: we’re asked to analyze these two aerial pictures, captured roughly 40 years apart, to understand whether a perimeter wall has been rebuilt (you can find these and many more aerial images at this link, if you like).
+Let’s use a practical example.
+We’re asked to analyze these two aerial pictures, captured roughly 40 years apart, to understand whether a perimeter wall has been rebuilt (you can find these and many more aerial images at this link, if you like).

-A rapid look is enough to appreciate the technological gap between the two photographs: the older one has been obtained through the digitalization of an originally analog grayscale picture and suffers from high-frequency noise.
+A rapid look is enough to appreciate the technological gap between the two photographs.
+The older one has been obtained through the digitalization of an originally analog grayscale picture and suffers from high-frequency noise.
 The more recent one is a natively digital, color picture, having a much better resolution.
-We see that in this case, the change in perspective is rather limited, the difference is mostly due to scale, translation, and rotation.
+We see that in this case, the change in perspective is rather limited.
+The difference is mostly due to scale, translation, and rotation.
 Still, there is a slight change in the capturing angle that needs to be compensated to avoid errors in conclusions.

 We first load the grayscale image in Amped FIVE and use the Fourier filter to reduce a bit the noise.
 Then, we use the Unsharp Masking filter to facilitate seeing edges.